-The code for the CDC mouse is in USBCDCMOUSE.c in the USB CDC Mouse Device example (Section 2.2.18).
+The code for the CDC mouse is in USBCDCMOUSE.c in the USB CDC Mouse Device example (Section 2.2.24).
 This file provides the following functions:

-- USBCDCMOUSE init()
+- USBCDCMOUSE_init()

 - USBCDCMOUSE_receiveData()

 - USBCDCMOUSE_sendData()

 - USBCDCMOUSE waitForConnect()

-6.11 Watchdog Driver
+6.13 Watchdog Driver

 A watchdog timer can be used to generate a reset signal if a system has become unresponsive.
 The Watchdog driver simplifies configuring and starting the watchdog peripherals.
-When set up with reset enabled, the watchdog timer causes an interrupt and sets an interrupt flag after its first timeout.
-If that flag is still pending at the second timeout, it generates a reset signal.
+The watchdog peripheral can be configured with resets either on or off and a user-specified timeout period.

-The watchdog peripheral can also be configured not to generate a reset, allowing it to be used to cause a hardware interrupt at a programmable interval.
+When the watchdog peripheral is configured not to generate a reset, it can be used to cause a hardware interrupt at a programmable interval.
 The driver provides the ability to specify a user-provided callback function that is called when the watchdog causes an interrupt.